 NULR Empirical Issue Submissions

-The Northwestern University Law Review is pleased to announce its first annual issue dedicated to empirical legal scholarship, to be published in Spring 2019.
+The Northwestern University Law Review is pleased to announce its second annual issue dedicated to empirical legal scholarship, to be published in Spring 2020.
 We welcome pieces making use of any and all empirical tools—including qualitative, quantitative, and mixed methods—to illuminate and engage questions of legal interest.

 How to Submit